Ether falls 1% ahead of major upgrade to ethereum network

-HONG KONG, Aug 4 (Reuters) - Ether fell about 1% on Wednesday ahead of a technical adjustment to its underlying ethereum blockchain that would alter the way transactions are processed.
+HONG KONG (Reuters) - Ether fell about 1% on Wednesday ahead of a technical adjustment to its underlying ethereum blockchain that would alter the way transactions are processed.

 The revamp is currently anticipated to go live on Thursday in most time zones, according to market players, a little later than previously expected.